Ayush-B1/TaskManager/README.md

     The backend server should start, typically on `http://localhost:3002` (or the port you configured).

 2.  **Start the Frontend Development Server:**
-    Open another terminal, navigate to the `frontend` directory, and run:
+    Open another terminal, navigate to the `cloudfrontend` directory, and run:
     ```bash
     npm run dev
     ```